pacu23/adwaita-colors-icons-customizer/README.md

 # adwaita-colors-icons-customizer
 AI-generated script to customize the colors of the Adwaita Colors icon pack.

-Required: MoreWaita and Adwaita Colors installed.
+Required: bc (for calculating the "darker" color, MoreWaita and Adwaita Colors installed and ~/.icons to exist.

 Creates custom themes in ~/.icons, recoloring SVGs.
 Prompts you for a light and a dark color hex.
 Make sure the contrast is good.
 Dark color could be your system's accent, light should be very light, as in Adwaita's folders.